CONTEMPORARY ISSUES IN SEX AND SEXUALITY

 Subject Co-ordinatorJennifer Power

 Available to Study Abroad StudentsYes

 Subject year levelYear Level 1 - UG

-Special conditions There are six synchronous online session held on Tuesday afternoons from 4-5pm during the semester.
-All students enrolling in this subject are required to attend these synchronous sessions during those times.
+Special conditions There are six synchronous online sessions held on Tuesday afternoons from 4-5pm during the semester.
+All students enrolling in this subject are expected to attend these synchronous sessions during those times.

 Graduate capabilities & intended learning outcomes

 01. Recognise a range of cultural and historical perspectives, values and discourses through which sexuality is usually understood.